Five Dimensions of Service Quality in Servqual Model

 Conclusion

-In conclusion, the Servqual model has become popular and accepted worldwide because of improving customer service quality.
-It is a multi-dimensional research system representing a customer satisfaction framework to satisfy customers.
+In conclusion, the SERVQUAL model has become widely accepted and popular worldwide for its ability to improve customer service quality.
+It is a multidimensional research system that represents a customer satisfaction framework to better serve customers.
 Many organizations use this model to achieve goals.
 The private organization follows the Servqual model to ensure quality services.
-The 5 Gaps in Service Quality are Knowledge Gap, Policy Gap, Communication Gap, Delivery Gap, and Customer Gap.
+The 5 Gaps in Service Quality are the Knowledge Gap, Policy Gap, Communication Gap, Delivery Gap, and Customer Gap.

 Citation For This Article (APA 7th Edition)

-Kobiruzzaman, M. M. (2024).
+Kobiruzzaman, M. M. (2025).
 Five Dimensions of Service Quality- Servqual Model of Service Quality.
-Newsmoor- Best Online Learning Platform. https://newsmoor.com/servqual-model-five-key-service-dimensions-servqual-gaps-reasons/
+Newsmoor https://newsmoor.com/servqual-model-five-key-service-dimensions-servqual-gaps-reasons/

-52 thoughts on “Five Dimensions of Service Quality- Servqual Model of Service Quality”
+52 thoughts on “Five Dimensions of Service Quality in Servqual Model”

 1. Greetings Mr. Kobiruzzaman,